JuliaPalacios/SISMID_EvolutionaryDynamics/README.md

 - Paper showing how to see if there is temporal signal in data using tip-randomizations: [https://academic.oup.com/mbe/article/32/7/1895/1016979](https://academic.oup.com/mbe/article/32/7/1895/1016979)

 - Paper introducing the coalescent with reassortment: [https://doi.org/10.1073/pnas.1918304117](https://doi.org/10.1073/pnas.1918304117)

+# Acknowledgements

+All the tutorials we covered in this module were adapated tutorials from [https://taming-the-beast.org/](https://taming-the-beast.org/) (publication [here](https://academic.oup.com/sysbio/article/67/1/170/3897660)).
+Other than us, these tutorials and the lectures used here are partly based on work by:

+- Louis du Plessis

+- Veronika Boskova

+- David Rasmussen

+- Sebastian Duchene

+- Timothy G. Vaughan

+- Denise Kühnert

+- Julia Pecerska